Jure-BB/XAudio2_GlitchTest/README.md

 # XAudio2 Glitch Test
 Audio playback glitching test of different XAudio2 wrappers for .NET.

-WARNING: Test programs allocate almost 5GB of memory.
-To run these tests, a PC with at least 8GB of RAM is recommended.
+WARNING: Test programs allocate ~5GB of memory!

 ##### XAudio wrappers tested:

 - [SharpDX](https://github.com/sharpdx/SharpDX)
 - [Vortice](https://github.com/amerkoleci/Vortice.Windows)
-- Custom C style wrapper
+- Custom C style wrapper with C# interop

-In SharpDX and Vortice tests garbage collection is blocking XAudio2 thread and causing audio playback glitches.
-Both are using [SharpGenTools](https://github.com/SharpGenTools/SharpGenTools) to automate wrapper creation, so this may be or may not be the source of the problem.
-Although, a background GC is blocking a lot less than the other GC methods, user threads are still being suspended under certain circumstances, which is enough to cause audio playback glitches.
-See [here](https://stackoverflow.com/a/2584658/500861), [here](https://mattwarren.org/2017/01/13/Analysing-Pause-times-in-the-.NET-GC/) or [here](https://docs.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals) for more details on background GC.
+XAudio2 engine creates its own native thread.
+When using SharpDX or Vortice wrappers garbage collection is blocking XAudio2 thread and causing audio playback glitches.
+This might be due to the way they register for callbacks by default.

-With custom C style wrapper (using C# interop) audio playback is not blocked by GC.
-Note, that this wrapper is is just a quick test too see, if it is possible to have .NET XAudio2 wrapper that is not affected by GC.
-I'm not a C++ programmer, so it is probably full of bugs.
+Custom C style wrapper with C# interop is is just a small .NET XAudio2 wrapper made for test purposes.
+Test using this wrapper is not affected by GC.
+Again, this may be because in this case we are not registering for callbacks.
+Note, that I don't have any background in C++, so this wrapper is probably full of bugs.

 Make sure to run tests in a 'Release' mode and without VS debugger attached.
+All 3 tests are playing a basic sine wave.
+The easiest way to test, if XAudio thread is being blocked, is to press H to run full blocking garbage collection and hear if sound output being blocked.